I'm going to contradict what I wrote about a possible no-hitter because a perfect game is much more.

 Rich Hill should have demanded to continue pitching.
 Roberts showed no common sense.
 If Hill did develop a blister that would have made it more likely that Hill would have allowed a hit.
 Roberts should have let Hill pitch until he had a runner reach base, spoiling the perfect game.
 If Hill walked a batter, Roberts would have seemed much more reasonable if he then removed Hill even before he allowed a hit, since a mere no-hitter is not nearly as big a deal as a perfect game.

 Hill should have raged at Roberts and, if still denied, stormed out and quit the team.
-Pitcher put up with way too much junk from tight assed managers.
+Pitchers put up with way too much junk from tight assed managers.

 Friday, September 9, 2016, 7:05 pm, Yankee Stadium III